Guelph United F.C.

-Guelph United Football Club is a Canadian semi-professional soccer club based in Guelph, Ontario that plays in League1 Ontario.
-The women's team is known as Guelph Union and competes in the League1 Ontario women's division.
-Both teams play at the University of Guelph's Alumni Stadium.
+Guelph United F.C. is a Canadian semi-professional soccer club based in Guelph, Ontario.
+The club includes men's and women's teams that play in League1 Ontario.
+Both teams initially played at the University of Guelph's Alumni Stadium, but moved to Centennial Bowl in 2023.
+The women's team was originally named Guelph Union before changing to match the men's team's name for the 2024 season, following their merger in January 2023.

 History

-Both the men's (Guelph United) and women's (Guelph Union) teams were formed in 2020, joining League1 Ontario in 2021, initially under separate ownership groups, with both being affiliated with the Guelph Soccer Club.
-In January 2023, the club's merged under the same ownership group with Guelph United acquiring the Union, in a move to optimize operations and strengthen ties with the community (the women's team will still continue to operate under the name Guelph Union).
+Both the men's (Guelph United) and women's (then known as Guelph Union) teams were formed in 2020, joining League1 Ontario in 2021, initially under separate ownership groups, with both being affiliated with the Guelph Soccer Club.
+In January 2023, the club's merged under the same ownership group with Guelph United acquiring the Union, in a move to optimize operations and strengthen ties with the community.
+After continuing to play under the Union name for the 2023 season, the women's team rebranded to Guelph United ahead of 2024.

 Men

 Guelph United F.C. was founded in 2020 by Keith Mason, Benny Mezezi, and Ami Mezezi, in partnership with the University of Guelph Gryphons, the Guelph Soccer Club, and the City of Guelph with the goal of bringing semi-professional soccer to the community.
 Guelph Gryphons head and assistant coaches Keith Mason and Justin Springer were announced as the team's associate coaches.
 The team is expected to be primarily composed of University of Guelph players, supplemented by local players.

 The club joined League1 Ontario for the 2021 season and will also field a team in the reserve division.
 Ahead of their debut, they made headlines signing former Canadian Premier League player Jace Kotsopoulos as the team's first ever player.
 They made their debut on July 30, 2021 defeating FC London by a score of 6-0.
 In their first season, they came in first place in the West Division, advancing to the playoffs, with their team featuring three of the top four regular season goal scoring leaders.
 In the playoffs, they won the League1 Ontario title, after defeating Blue Devils FC 3-1 in the finals, qualifying them for the 2022 Canadian Championship.
 They were defeated in the first round of the Canadian Championship by professional club HFX Wanderers FC of the Canadian Premier League 2-0.